michaeluno/Fetch-Tweets/readme.txt

 - Added an option for deleting settings upon plugin uninstallation.
 - Added the ability to export/import settings.
 - Added the `Manage Options` tab in the setting page.
+- Fixed a bug that multiple media were not displayed.
+- Fixed an issue that some tweets were truncated.
+- Fixed a bug that retweet media were not displayed.
+- Changed the default value of the `operator` argument to `IN` from `AND` used when fetching tweets with tags.
+- Refined the caching mechanism.
 - Updated the [Admin Page Framework](http://admin-page-framework/michaeluno.jp/) library.

 = 2.4.9 - 04/25/2015 =